Financial planning tools and services to put you on the path to the future you want

 Does the family business make up the bulk of your retirement plan?
 That’s actually a pretty common scenario for small business owners today.
-According to a 2017 report from BMO Wealth Management, 75% of small business owners have $100,000 or less saved for retirement.
+A recent survey by Paychex found that only 30% of small business owners felt confident they will be financially ready to retire at some point.

 Counting on a family business to fund your retirement is a risky approach.
 If the business fails, the fact that the fault is not on your shoulders doesn’t change the fact that your wealth goes away with it.

-What to Do?
 If you’re scrimping on retirement savings to put earning back into growing your business, consider diversifying your retirement plan.
-Even small investments into a SEP-IRA or Solo 401(k) can help reduce your tax bill now and grow tax-deferred until you need the money in retirement.
+Even small investments into a SEP IRA or a solo 401(k) can help reduce your tax bill now and grow tax-deferred until you need the money in retirement.

 Remember, in the long run, you need to prioritize saving for retirement ahead of paying your adult kids’ way in the world, covering a family member’s long-term care, or investing in the family business.
 It doesn’t make you a bad family member; it just makes you realistic.